 Scripted jobs can follow a number of paths before they accepted by a customer.
 Depending on the format of the job, the complexity of the job and the customer’s needs, a job may go through a rather standard workflow or a more complicated one.

 A job that requires no revision requests or customer clarification will go through the following workflow:

 You Claimed a Job!

 This job is now yours to complete within the specified deadline.
-Most jobs are put into Scripted with a deadline of three business days, although rush jobs and Superhero jobs often have shorter deadlines.
+Most jobs are put into Scripted with a deadline of four business days, although rush jobs and Superhero jobs often have shorter deadlines.

 Now it’s time to work on your piece!
 Right after claiming, be sure to take a look at the guidelines.
 Open all attachments, check the links, and make sure that you have all the information that you need to start writing.
 You don’t need to start your piece right away, but give the guidelines a good read-through before moving on.
 This way, you can assess whether the guidelines are missing anything (and click the Insufficient Guidelines button to let us know!).